18 Weeks Pregnant – 50% Heavier Than Last Week! (No, NOT You…)

 Do you want to know the gender of your baby?
 Share you opinion in our baby gender poll here.

-Mom's BodyVote in this pregnancy body changes poll and find out what is happening to other pregnant moms' bodies.)
+Now the changes of your body are becoming more and more evident: increasing hunger, weight gain, visible changes to your skin.
+No worries – these changes are all normal.
+(Vote in this pregnancy body changes poll and find out what is happening to other pregnant moms’ bodies.)

 An increase in hunger is expected… you are eating for two.
-But remember that those two are you and a still tiny little friend of yours.
+But remember that those two are you and a still very tiny little friend of yours.
 A huge calorie intake will put weight on your body, not your baby’s – guaranteed!
 (Sorry!)

-In many places an ultrasound examination is offered at some point between week 18 and 20 of your pregnancy.
+In many places, an ultrasound examination is offered at some point between week 18 and 20 of your pregnancy.
 Now your baby has grown so much that an ultrasound can be used to really check that your baby is developing normally.

 Comfort is a must when 18 weeks pregnant.
 Your tummy is growing larger.
 Therefore more baggy clothing may work better for you.